4 ways to deal with a home that won’t sell

-The rate of foreclosures down in the US is certainly bad news but some economists believe that before the housing market can rebound, the balance of the toxic mortgages have to be flushed out of the system.
+The rate of foreclosures down in the US is certainly bad news but some economists believe that before the housing market can rebound, the balance of the toxic mortgages has to be flushed out of the system.

 Here in Canada where the real estate market hasn’t been quite as bad, you may not be close to foreclosure but you may be one of the homeowners who still have an underwater mortgage.

-If you have a home that won’t sell or is underwater, you may be looking for options and sometimes, the options aren’t in your favour.
+If you have a home that won’t sell or is underwater, you may be looking for options and sometimes, the options aren’t in your favor.
 I’ve put together a list of the best of the worst options when your home won’t sell.

 Why do you need to sell your home?
 Is it out of necessity or because of a want?
-It’s tough question to ask but could you stay in your home for another five years or at least long enough to add value to your home if it is only slightly underwater?
+It’s a tough question to ask but could you stay in your home for another five years or at least long enough to add value to your home if it is only slightly underwater?
 Other options may present themselves to you in the near future.

 Beware of the problem renters.
 Eviction proceedings can take more than a year, cost thousands of dollars, and result in no rent money coming in for that period of time.
 Can you afford that if it happens?

 Leasing is similar to renting except, much like a car, at the end of the leasing term the person leasing your home has the option to purchase your home at a set price that you two agreed on at the beginning of the leasing term.
-In exchange, you add a non-refundable premium in to the rental payment.
+In exchange, you add a non-refundable premium into the rental payment.
 If they get to the end of the term and don’t want to purchase the home, you keep the premium.

 If somebody really likes your home at the price you were willing to accept but the financing didn’t work out for them, they may lease your home to lock in the price while repairing their credit or saving more money for the downpayment.
 Similar to renting, do a thorough background check before committing to the deal.

 A short sale is when the bank or lender agrees to take less money for your home than what is owed on it.
-The mortgage company doesn’t want the expense of a foreclosure so they may be willing to take a settlement if you’re in pre-foreclosure.
+The mortgage company doesn’t want the expense of foreclosure so they may be willing to take a settlement if you’re in pre-foreclosure.
 Short sales can cause severe damage to your credit so they should be avoided whenever possible.

-An underwater mortgages is a reality for many homeowners but there are options to help.
+An underwater mortgage is a reality for many homeowners but there are options to help.
 Your home has the potential to be an income generator for you so think outside of the box before allowing your credit to be destroyed by a foreclosure.